 RoDevia Brigham Featured on Next Level CEO

-FL, UNITED STATES, May 5, 2026 /EINPresswire.com/ -- RoDevia Brigham, founder of Proposal Bid, is set to appear on Next Level CEO, where she shares how real-estate infrastructure and disciplined execution can eliminate inefficiencies in the capital project bidding process.
+FL, UNITED STATES, May 7, 2026 /EINPresswire.com/ -- RoDevia Brigham, founder of Proposabid, is set to appear on Next Level CEO, where she shares how real-estate infrastructure and disciplined execution can eliminate inefficiencies in the capital project bidding process.

 Next Level CEO is a high-impact educational series hosted by Daymond John, designed to spotlight elite entrepreneurs, industry leaders, and top performers who have built powerful brands and created meaningful impact.
 The series gives viewers a rare inside look at real strategies, mindsets, and leadership lessons from those who have actually built lasting success.
 Each episode highlights a CEO’s story and expertise, revealing the moves that drive influence, growth, and modern business excellence.